Marcell Ozuna Player Props: Braves vs. Padres

 Padres Pitching Rankings (2022)

-- The Padres will look to Snell (0-1) in his second start this season.
+- Martinez (0-1) takes the mound for the Padres to make his second start of the season.

-- The lefty last appeared on Friday against the Colorado Rockies, when he went 4 1/3 innings, allowing three earned runs while giving up six hits.
+- The righty last pitched on Saturday against the Colorado Rockies, when he threw seven innings, allowing four earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.